 Hot Chocolate at the Blue Mountains Chocolate Company

 The Explorer Bus isn’t only about seeing the sights.
 We like to look after all your needs, and when those needs include a mug of hot chocolate on a cold day, the Chocolate Shop should be your very next stop.
 While your warm hands grip the steaming mug, watch through the big glass window as the in-house chocolatier creates delicious chocolate treats.
-(Treat yourself to a few for the next part of your journey.)
+(Treat yourself to a few for the next part of your journey with 10% off all full priced chocolates with your Explorer Bus ticket).

 Echo Point and the Three Sisters